 Park Hopping and the Virtual Queue

-The problem is that if you don’t get a boarding group during the first distribution time at 7:00 am, you need to try a second time at 1:00 pm.
+Currently it doesn’t work well because if you don’t get a boarding group during the first distribution time at 7:00 am, you need to try a second time at 1:00 pm.
 If you are already in the Magic Kingdom this is no problem.
 However, if you start your day at another park, it makes things impossible.

 Virtual Queue with DAS